GiuseppeSoriano/WeFood/Documentation/Documentation.md

 ### Delete

-- [Delete user] : no because otherwise we would lose all the information about the user (e.g. posts, comments, star rankings, etc.)
+- [Delete user] : we give the possibility to the user to delete his/her own profile.

 - Delete post

 - Delete comment